 The final announcement from Yuneec at CES 2018, the new fixed wing Firebird FPV.
 Like many drones out there, there is a 4K camera on the nose of the craft.
 Unlike many modern drones, however, this is a single-propeller driven, airplane style design.
 Take-off is easy to do, use a runway or just launch from hand, landing is another story, you’ll want a runway for sure.
 Yuneec wants flying this drone to be as easy as possible, so unlike many RC aircraft you’ll find many flight assist features in this drone.

 In addition to the powerful ground stations (remote controls) that Yuneec offers, they have a minimal tool as well.
 Wizard is a one-handed remote, not unlike your television remote, the offers the most basics of flight controls for most of Yuneec’s drones.

 In addition to manual controls, the Wizard remote offers direct connectivity to your drone.
 This enables the drone to track you with greater precision than ever.
 Tuck the remote into the waterproof pouch, strap it to the armband and go enjoy some action sports while your drone captures your every move.

-Add the Yuneec Wizard to your arsenal for $150 on Amazon today.
-(Currently unavailable, but check it out just in case stock returned.)
+Add the Yuneec Wizard to your arsenal for $80 on Amazon today.

 E-GO 2 Electric Longboard